 Legal Defense Center

 Reggie & Dro is fighting for Texas hemp through One Plant Solution.
-We hold NC hemp licensing, we are fully compliant with the 2018 Farm Bill, and we will not stop until this unconstitutional overreach is reversed.
+Travis County 455th District granted a Temporary Injunction 2026-05-01.
+Texas 15th Court of Appeals reinstated the TI 2026-05-07.
+Trial on the merits 2026-07-27.
+We hold NC hemp licensing, we are fully compliant with the 2018 Farm Bill, and we will not stop until this unconstitutional overreach is permanently reversed.

-Delta-9 THC gummies and edibles (formulated below 0.3%), tinctures, oils, capsules, topicals, beverages, and CBD products are NOT affected.
+THCA hemp flower, smokable hemp, pre-rolls, concentrates, Delta-9 edibles (formulated below 0.3%), tinctures, oils, capsules, topicals, beverages, and CBD products are all currently legal to sell and purchase in Texas under TI protection.

 Know Your Rights